everhide/everbug/README.md

 ![](https://img.shields.io/badge/build-passing-brightgreen.svg) ![](https://img.shields.io/badge/coverage-98%25-green.svg)

-The Everbug is a lightweight Django middleware for Chrome extension with easy install.
+The Everbug is a lightweight Django middleware for Chrome/Firefox extension with easy install.
 One of the advantages: the response body of target page remains clean and unchanged.

 Special summary: